David Bowen (cricketer)

 David Michael Bowen (born 3 October 1971) is a former English cricketer.
 Bowen was a right-handed batsman.
 He was born in Edmonton, London.

-Bowen represented the Middlesex Cricket Boardin 3 List A matches.
+Bowen represented the Middlesex Cricket Board in 3 List A matches.
 These came against Cumberland in the 1999 NatWest Trophy and Wiltshire and Sussex in the 2000 NatWest Trophy.
-In his 3 List A matches, he scored 63 runs at a batting average of 21.00, with a high score of 29.
+In his 3 List A matches, he scored 63 runs at a batting average of 40.00, with a high score of 48.